Cool Old Games

 Each suit in Spoil Five has its cards ranked differently from each other, as well as the conventional ranking of cards.
 The four suits and their card rankings will be explained below in the relevant section.

-If the card turned up to represent the Trump suit is in fact the Ace, then the Dealer may discard any one of the cards from their hand, and may instead take the Ace of Trump.
+If the card turned up to represent the Trump suit is the Ace, then the Dealer may discard any one of the cards from their hand, and may instead take the Ace of Trump.
 If this happens, the Trump suit remains the same.

 Gameplay

 The game will begin with the Player to the immediate clockwise of the Dealer, after the Trump card has been revealed and anybody has chosen to swap or not.
-Players will take turns placing one card from their hand into the center of the table to form the “trick”.

 Following Suit